-- 1. Descriptive Statistics consists of methods for organizing and summarizing information. - 2.
-Inferential Statistics consists of methods for drawing and measuring the reliability of conclusions about a population based on information obtained from a sample of the population.
+- 1. Descriptive Statistics Methods for organizing and summarizing information. - 2.
+Inferential Statistics Methods for drawing and measuring the reliability of conclusions about a population based on information obtained from a sample of the population. - Population A set of units (people, objects, transactions, or events) that we are interested in studying. - 1.
+Concrete populations - 2.
+Conceptual or hypothetical populations - Sample A part of the population from which information is collected.

-Population: The collection of all individuals or items under consideration in a statistical study.

-- 1. Concrete populations - 2.
-Conceptual or Hypothetical populations

-Sample: That part of the population from which information is collected.